 Therefore, the Knowledge Foundation sees the inclusion of a relevant gender equality perspective as a part of the continuously ongoing work to ensure and strengthen quality, renewal, and relevance of funded projects.

-A gender equality perspective in the project’s scientific content and in the design of projects means that gender and sex – when relevant – are parts of the project’s design and implementation.
-This perspective is systematically and actively maintained throughout the project, without necessarily being the main focus of the project.
-To include perspectives of sex and gender in the design and scientific content means to include both social as well as biological aspects of sex and gender in, for example, the project’s methods, selection, analyses, and results.
+A gender equality perspective in the project’s scientific content and design means that gender and sex – when relevant – are considered throughout the project’s planning and implementation.
+This includes both social and biological aspects of sex and gender identity, for example in the project’s methods, selection processes, analyses, and results.
+This perspective does not need to be the main focus of the project, but it should be actively and systematically integrated throughout its duration.

-In applications to the Foundation, the project manager must therefore account for how the balance between participating women and men and their respective roles in the project, has been considered in the selection and composition of the project group.
-In the programmes’ call texts, this gender equality perspective is highlighted under the assessment criterion Implementation.
+In the application, the project manager must describe how the balance between women and men and their respective project roles have been considered when forming the project group.
+This gender equality perspective is highlighted under the assessment criterion Implementation in the KKnowledge Foundation’s calls for proposals.